Consular Processing vs. Adjustment of Status

-Consular processing can be very expensive.
-If the country in which the alien will apply for the immigrant visa is overseas, the cost of plane fare will be a factor.
-The alien must also be able to leave work for approximately one week at a month's notice so that he or she can undergo the medical exam in his or her home country, wait for the exam results, and attend the interview there.
+Consular Processing can be very expensive.
+If the country in which the applicant will apply for the immigrant visa is overseas, the cost of plane fare will be a factor.
+The applicant must also be able to leave work for at least one week at a month's notice so that he or she can undergo the medical exam in his or her home country, wait for the exam results, and attend the interview.

 In addition, the applicant must maintain his or her status in the U.S. until the immigrant visa is issued.
 This means he or she must continue to file petitions to extend his or her stay, which requires paying filing fees.

 Maintenance of Status

 The applicant and his or her family members must maintain nonimmigrant status for the duration of the pending consular processing applications.
 Most nonimmigrant statuses have a limit on the duration of status.
 For example, L-1Bs may only maintain status for 5 years, L-1As for 7 years, and H-1Bs for 6 years.
 One exception is that an H-1B beneficiary who has completed his sixth year may extend H-1B status indefinitely in annual increments if a Labor Certification or I-140 petition that was filed on his behalf has been pending for a year or more; or in 3 year increments if their I-140 has been approved and the priority date is not current.